Dr Lise Hunter

 Lecturer in Operations & Supply Chain Management (Education)

 Plymouth Business School (Faculty of Arts, Humanities and Business)

 Roles on external bodies

-Member of the Advisory Board for The Heart of the South West, South West Local Enterprise Partnership
+Member of the Board for The South West Business Council

-Knowledge and expertise in international trade procedures, evolution of world trade and the main trading blocs, trade facilitation, paperless trade, global value chains.
+Knowledge and expertise in international trade procedures, evolution of world trade and the main trading blocs, trade facilitation, global value chains.

 Personal Tutoring and Employability

 Although not an academic module, this is certainly an important part of my role.
-To help students understand that human capital is made of knowledge, skills and skills is essential.
-However, to explain that in real life attitude matters most and provides a leverage to make us who we are in a holistic sense is a privilege I value and a responsibility I take very wholeheartedly.
+To help students understand that human capital is made of knowledge, skills and understanding of the real world of work is essential.
+However, to explain that in real life attitude matters most and provides a leverage to make us who we are in a holistic sense is something I value and a responsibility I take very wholeheartedly.
 It is equally important to help students recognise and develop skills that industry will need in the years to come so that they can make informed career choices and achieve the best of their potential.